THEVAPERSGUIDE

 • E-liquid color: Darker juices leave more visible residue

-• Oral hygiene habits: Poor brushing and flossing allow stains to accumulate
+• Oral hygiene habits: Poor brushing and flossing let stains build up

 • Hydration levels: Dehydration worsens dry mouth and reduces saliva's protective effects

-• Diet: Vapers who also drink coffee, tea, or red wine face compounded staining risk
+• Diet: If you also drink coffee, tea, or red wine, you're doubling up on staining risk

 • Enamel condition: Pre-existing enamel erosion makes teeth more porous and stain-prone

-The vapor itself also leaves a residual film on teeth.
-This sticky layer can trap staining agents from food and beverages, compounding discoloration beyond what vaping alone would cause.
+Vapor also leaves a sticky film on teeth.
+This layer traps staining agents from food and drinks, making discoloration worse than vaping alone would cause.

 How to Prevent Teeth Staining From Vaping

-You do not have to sacrifice your smile if you vape.
-These evidence-based strategies can significantly reduce staining risk:
+You don't have to sacrifice your smile if you vape.
+These strategies can cut staining risk significantly:

 Daily Oral Hygiene

-• Brush twice daily with a fluoride or whitening toothpaste to remove surface buildup
+• Brush twice daily with fluoride or whitening toothpaste to remove surface buildup

-• Floss daily to clear residue from between teeth where staining can hide
+• Floss daily to clear residue from between teeth where staining hides

-• Use an antibacterial mouthwash to reduce plaque-forming bacteria promoted by VG
+• Use antibacterial mouthwash to reduce plaque-forming bacteria that VG promotes

-• Brush or rinse after vaping sessions when possible to prevent residue from settling
+• Brush or rinse after vaping when possible to prevent residue from settling

 Hydration

-• Rinse your mouth with water immediately after vaping to wash away nicotine and VG residue
+• Rinse your mouth right after vaping to wash away nicotine and VG residue

-• Chew sugar-free gum to stimulate saliva production and counteract dry mouth
+• Chew sugar-free gum to get saliva flowing and counteract dry mouth

 Vape Product Choices